Translated by Shinji Takaramura

 This hotel offers a wonderful experience every season, an ideal lodging for the Kyoto sightseeing tour.

-You can make your room reservation at Hoshinoya Kyoto on this site.
-The rooms tend to be fully booked during the seasons of the autumn leaves and cherry blossoms, so make sure to check in advance.
+Please note that the rooms tend to be fully booked during the seasons of the fall foliage and cherry blossoms, so make sure to check in advance.

 Photos by Chiaki Ono